 Throughout the four distinct seasons, residents tend to stay active, making the population one of the healthiest in the country.
 Active adults can walk and bike through the downtown area which is known for its well-preserved architecture, historic attractions, and the Park River.
 For a day at the beach, the Atlantic Coast is only about 40 minutes away.

 Ever since Benjamin Franklin co-founded the country’s first public hospital in Philadelphia in 1751, the city has continued to uphold high standards of health care.
-The area’s hospitals rank well for overall quality and abundance of local specialists.
+The area’s hospitals rank well for overall quality and abundance of local specialists, and there are plenty of communities near these medical centers.

 Some of the best local health care facilities include Temple University Hospital, Jefferson Frankfort Hospital, and Einstein Medical Center.
 Also, the Hospital of the University of Pennsylvania Penn Medicine ranks highly for specialties such as diabetes and endocrinology, cardiology and heart surgery, and cancer treatment.